 There are so many different wrapping options on offer for florists.
 Plain paper, printed paper, plastic films, mixed-material wraps, fabrics, sleeves.
 The list goes on.

 If we think about these wrapping options, we can consider them all on a sliding scale, relative to the waste hierarchy and how waste systems are currently set up.

 At one end of the scale we have unbleached Kraft paper made from 100% recycled paper.
 In addition to being made from recycled paper, this product is made from a renewable resource (wood pulp/trees), ideally from FSC approved timber.
 Unbleached paper is both recyclable and compostable.
 On the sliding scale of sustainability, it rates highly.

 Somewhere in the middle we have a clear plastic film that is 100% recyclable.
 However, this product is made from petrochemicals (non-renewable fossil fuel) and works against a greater need to cut down our use of plastic.

 At the other end we have a wrapping sheet that is made from a composite of both paper and plastic.
 Because it is a mixed product, it cannot enter either recycling process and must be sent to landfill.
+And if it does end up in recycling by mistake, it can contaminate the recycling process.
 If we consider our waste hierarchy, then this is the least preferred option.